cdelorme/system-setup/linux/debian/gui.md

 ### multiple keyboard layout configuration

 This depends on `xorg` currently, but I have a lot of details to work out still.
+I'm also working on how to use the `fbxkb` package to toggle layouts.

 ### pipelight